Hlyrnir/LocalizationComponent/README.md

 # LocalizationComponent

-Blazor Component - under construction
+Component to localize a Blazor WebAssembly.